Ask an Expert

 But when it really comes down to it, no matter what task you want to pursue, you have to start with Market Problems.
 First and foremost, you must understand what problem you're trying to solve, and then use that context for all other activities.
 If you do that, you're golden.

-To get to those market problems, one of our favorite sayings around Pragmatic Marketing is: "Your opinion, although interesting, is irrelevant."
+To get to those market problems, one of our favorite sayings around Pragmatic Institute is: "Your opinion, although interesting, is irrelevant."
 It means that you have to leave the building and listen to the market, rather than just dreaming stuff up.
 You discover those problems in the market by interviewing your customers and potential customers.
 Then, you dig deeper to find out how common those problems are in the market.

-All of the activities we include in our Pragmatic Marketing Framework, from strategy through execution, are important.
+All of the activities we include in our Pragmatic Institute Framework, from strategy through execution, are important.
 But in our courses, we drive people to think about what problems they are trying to solve first.
 Then the rest of it is more powerful, and the pieces will tie together more cleanly.
 And your execution will be smoother, because you stopped and thought about it before getting on the road.

 Product management is often hard to break into.
 Potential employers want to hire someone who already knows their products and their markets, and they don’t want to re-deploy an existing employee.
 The result, no one fits their impossible requirements.
 My best hire was a sales engineer (SE) who had some domain knowledge and the ability to learn our products and markets.
 He was stuck in his career; he couldn’t get promoted internally because he was the company’s best SE.
 This would be my advice to a hiring manager: to look for product managers within the company’s SE ranks.